agoransson/iziBoard/README.md

 * Publish the package assets using artisan ```php artisan asset:publish wetcat/board```

+* This package uses it's own routes, you must remove the root ('/') route in laravel.

 ## This package uses Intervention/Image

 * To publish the Intervention assets (not required) run ```php artisan asset:publish intervention/image```